 Season 1, Episode 1

-We discuss American higher ed, its staggering rise in cost, cultural and generational differences in paying for and choosing an education, and speak with a Boomer himself to get his take on those #millennialwoes.
+Listen to a conversation about American higher ed, its staggering rise in cost, cultural and generational differences in paying for and choosing an education. #millennialwoes

 Alex [00:00:07] Hey, this is Alex.